Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/proxmox-broadcom-slow-downloads/guide.en-gb.md

 ```

 > [!primary]
 > The `$IFACE` placeholder will be replaced by the interface name on execution.
-You do not need to change it with the actual interface name.
+You do not need to replace it with the actual interface name.
 >
 > Setting the `generic-receive-offload` parameter on the `vmbr0` bridge has no effect, the change must be applied to the physical interfaces.